-Ashley Clark of sKout loves "Simply White" for exteriors—and considering its popularity among designers both for indoors and out, she's not alone.
+Ashley Clark of Skout loves "Simply White" for exteriors—and considering its popularity among designers both indoors and out, she's not alone.
 "It's soft without being yellow," she explains.
-Another perk: it's great for upping your curb appeal and making your landscaping seem all the more enticing.
+Another perk: It's great for upping your curb appeal and making your landscaping seem all the more enticing.
 "It proves to be a great palette with landscaping and exterior decor—it makes your plants really pop," she notes.

 Dunn Edwards "Jet"

 On the flip side, Clark favors the deep dark shade "Jet" for creating drama.
 "It's my go-to color," she says, especially when paired with her previous pick.
 She likes the contrast it creates with "Simply White."
 "Depending on the lighting and location, it's not black, but the perfect dark, dark charcoal."